Expert medical and surgical care in Thailand

 Yes.
 Hernia repair at a JCI-accredited Thai hospital follows the same guidelines and uses the same mesh products as any accredited Western facility.
 Our partner surgeons are board-certified, and complication rates are consistent with published international data.
 The operation is too well standardised for geography to make a material difference to safety.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Choose a JCI-accredited hospital with a dedicated general surgery department.
 Confirm your surgeon is board-certified and performs hernia repair at high volume.
 Provide your full medical history including any previous abdominal surgery, which affects the surgical approach.
-Follow post-operative lifting restrictions strictly — this is the most common cause of recurrence.
+Follow post-operative lifting restrictions strictly; this is the most common cause of recurrence.

 When Is Revision Surgery Needed?